kbase/groups/README.md

 RETURNS: A list of Requests.
 ```

-Returns requests where the user is a target (including an administrator of the workspace at
+Returns requests where the user is a target (including an administrator of the resource at
-which the request is targeted or an owner of a Catalog module at which the request is targeted)
+which the request is targeted) of the request.
-of the request.

 #### Get the list of requests for a group